 But it’s your product, marketing, customer success, and support teams who will be most focused on nurturing regulars.
 These teams should strive to ensure that your users’ experiences are delightful, develop company-customer relationships, and build positive product sentiment that moves users onto the next phase of their journey.

-Product should remain focused on improving processes, removing points of friction, and continuing to deliver value-add features.
-They should be working with marketing to maximize awareness of these improvements and ensuring that regular users stay engaged.
-And product should take advantage of any opportunities to solicit feedback from regulars—when done right, this helps the customer feel special and the team walk away with a valuable perspective.
+The product team should remain focused on improving processes, removing friction points, and delivering value-add features.
+They should work with marketing to maximize awareness of these improvements to ensure that Regulars stay engaged.
+They should also take advantage of any opportunity to solicit feedback from Regulars.
+When done right, this not only helps the customer feel special, but the team walk away with invaluable perspective.

-Customer success and support should remain focused on surfacing best practices and minimizing friction by getting ahead of users’ questions.
-The support team should be prepared to answer increasingly advanced questions, revisit the basics, and perform triage when bugs arise or users run into unexpected blockers.
+Customer success and support should focus on surfacing best practices and minimizing friction by getting ahead of users’ questions.
+The support team should be prepared to answer advanced questions, revisit the basics, and triage bugs and unexpected blockers.

-Your champions are eagerly watching your every move.
-These users want more capabilities and more power from your product—not because they necessarily require them, but because they love your product and are actively invested in your success.
-If you were to shut the doors tomorrow, they would be devastated.
+Your Champions are eagerly watching your every move.
+They want more capabilities and power from your product—not because they require them, but because they love your product and are actively invested in your success.
+If you were to shut your doors tomorrow, they’d be devastated.

-These users may still require help, but it’s usually because they’re pushing your product to its limits or thinking about advanced use cases that require a depth of product knowledge that some of your employees may not even have.
+Remember, even Champions require help from time to time—but it’s usually because they’re pushing your product to its limits, or thinking about advanced use cases that require a depth of product knowledge that some of your employees may not even have.

 Champions are typically: